Florida Survival Statutes Quick FactsTrusted Content

 Legally reviewed by:Erik Abrahamson, J.D.
 January 12, 2021

 Losing a loved one is always difficult.
 You will undoubtedly experience heightened emotions, stress, and financial instability.
 While money cannot take the lingering pain away, it can help ease some pressure and financial strain.

 After a loved one’s death, you may be able to file a survival action.
 It is essential to know what the Florida survival statute means, what differentiates a survival action from a wrongful death claim, and your options.

 After losing a loved one, you may hear “wrongful death” and “survival action” used interchangeably.
 However, they are not the same kind of lawsuit.

-A wrongful death claim arises when a loved one dies due to someone’s negligence or a wrongful act.
+A wrongful death claim in Florida arises when a loved one dies due to someone’s negligence or a wrongful act.
 The decedent’s survivors may then bring a wrongful death claim.
 This type of claim serves to compensate the decedent’s family for the death.

 On the other hand, a survival action allows a decedent’s survivor to file a lawsuit as if the decedent themselves were filing the lawsuit.
 The Florida Survival Statute provides that “no cause of action dies with the person.”
 This means if a decedent would have had grounds to file a lawsuit, they still will even after death, with their survivors filing the lawsuit for them.